Assam:Two convicts escape Morigaon jail, search continues after 48 hours

 “The jail authorities must revisit their SOPs and address the gaps.
 Repeated breaches from the same facility indicate systemic issues,” said a source close to the investigation.

 The authorities have sent the Inspector-General (Prisons) to assess the situation, and they have launched a manhunt for the escapees.

 However, the lack of concrete leads and the silence of Jail Minister Rupesh Gowala have led to criticism over the handling of the issue and the accountability of top officials.

-In an unrelated operation, Assam Police seized Yaba tablets worth over Rs 5 crore in Assam’s Sribhumi district on Wednesday, arresting two individuals.
-Chief Minister Himanta Biswa Sarma confirmed the seizure, highlighting the growing drug problem in lower Assam.